A warm welcome awaits you in the shadow of Hadrian’s Wall

 Category

-But don’t forget that Rainy Days don’t have to be dull, boring or expensive - just taking a walk in the beautiful Northumberland countryside in wellies and waterproof coats can be an exciting and enjoyable adventure for everyone, especially for youngsters.
-Playing and splashing in puddles, getting muddy, listening to the rain, or watching for rainbows can be an experience we often don’t get to enjoy, especially if we live in a town.
-Walking in the rain can be great fun as well as having proven benefits for our health.
-There is nothing we like more at Herding Hill Farm than donning our wellies and our waterproofs and heading for a walk on Hadrian’s Wall in the rain.
+Rainy days in Northumberland don’t have to be dull, boring or expensive - just taking a walk in the beautiful countryside in wellies and waterproof coats can be an exciting and enjoyable adventure for everyone, especially for youngsters.
+Splashing in puddles, getting muddy, listening to the rain on your tent or caravan, or watching for rainbows can be an experience we often don’t get to enjoy, especially if we live in a town.

-But if that’s not your thing, what else does Herding Hill Farm and Northumberland have to offer if the weather is not so great?
+But if that’s not your thing, what other rainy day activities does Northumberland have to offer?

 Friends in hot tub

-There can be no more pleasurable an experience than sitting in the luxury of your own private outdoor hot tub when it’s raining.
-Our Luxury Lodge and several of our Running Water Wigwams all have their private outdoor hot tubs.
-Our luxury lodge and glamping pods in Northumberland provide the perfect cosy base for exploring the area.
+There can be no more pleasurable an experience for a rainy day activity in Northumberland than sitting in the luxury of your own private outdoor hot tub when it’s raining.
+We have a variety of hot tub accommodation at Herding Hill Farm including a Hot Tub Lodge and our Castle Pods.
+Several of our Running Water Wigwam Cabins all have their private outdoor hot tubs.

 Haltwhistle Viaduct